List of mountains of Bangladesh: Taung Prai

-Taung Prai, a very beautiful dome-shaped mountain at Reng Tlang border range, is the most south-eastern border peak of Rangamati district.
+Taung Prai, a dome-shaped mountain at Reng Tlang border range, is the most south-eastern border peak of Rangamati district.
 It is also the last major peak at Reng Tlang range inside the Bangladesh border.
 The view seen from the top is mind-blowing.
 Taung prai is a Marma word which means "Ulta pahar"(উল্টা পাহাড়).
 In 2013, 6 November, Fahim Hasan along with Saki Khan from Dhaka, members of local adventure group BD Explorer, summited the peak of Taung Prai and measured the peak as 2959 ft by a Garmin GPS device for the first time.